Diodes Tutorial: How to Test Diodes?

 How does a Diode work ?

-The electrode drawn from the P area is called the anode, and the electrode drawn from the N area is called the cathode.
-Because of the unidirectional conductivity of the PN junction, the direction of the current when the diode is turned on is from the anode to the cathode through the inside of the tube.
+The electrode connected to the P-type region is called the anode, while the electrode connected to the N-type region is the cathode.
+Due to the unidirectional conductivity of the PN junction, conventional current flows from the anode to the cathode when the diode is forward-biased (turned on).

 Diode circuit symbol